12Me21/markup2/README.txt

 📒❲parse.js❳
  ┃
- ┣📑❲Markup.parse(‹String›) ⤑ ‹tree›❳
+ ┣📑❲Markup.parse(text‹String›) ⤑ ‹tree›❳
  ┃    ⎝parser, outputs a tree
  ┃
- ┗📑❲Markup.convert(‹String›, ?‹ParentNode›) ⤑ ‹ParentNode›❳
+ ┗📑❲Markup.convert(text‹String›, ?parent‹ParentNode›) ⤑ ‹ParentNode›❳
       ⎝equivalent to Markup.render(Markup.parse(...))

 📒❲render.js❳
  ┃
- ┗📑❲Markup.render(‹tree›, ?‹ParentNode›) ⤑ ‹ParentNode›❳
+ ┗📑❲Markup.render(tree‹tree›, ?parent‹ParentNode›) ⤑ ‹ParentNode›❳
-      ⎜renderer, converts the parser's tree into html ⎝returns the input node, or a new ‹DocumentFragment›
+      ⎜renderer, converts the parser's tree into html.
+		⎜if `parent` is passed, the output is inserted into that element.
+	   ⎝otherwise, it creates and returns a new ‹DocumentFragment›

 📒❲legacy.js❳
  ┃
- ┣📑❲Markup.render_message(‹message›, ?‹Element›) ⤑ ‹ParentNode›❳
+ ┣📑❲Markup.convert_lang(text‹String›, ?lang‹String›, ?parent‹Element›, ?settings) ⤑ ‹ParentNode›❳
- ┃    ⎜renders a sbs contentapi message, based on .text and .values.m ┃    ⎜‹message› is {text: ‹String›, values: {m: ?‹String›}}
+ ┃    ⎜similar to Markup.convert, but supports other markup languages ┃    ⎜(see `Markup.langs`) if `lang` is invalid, 'plaintext' is used.
- ┃    ⎜if an element is passed, adds `Markup.css_class` to its class list ┃    ⎝otherwise, creates and returns a new ‹DocumentFragment› ┃
+ ┃    ⎜`Markup.css_class` is added to `parent`'s class list, if passed.
+ ┃    ⎝otherwise, creates and returns a new ‹DocumentFragment› ┃
+ ┣📑❲Markup.css_class ‹String›❳
+ ┃    ⎜The css class used by `Markup.convert_lang`
+ ┃    ⎝default value: "🍂"
+ ┃
  ┗📑❲Markup.langs[‹String›] ⤑ ❲‹Function›(‹String›) ⤑ ‹tree›❳❳
    ┃  ⎜table of parser functions for different markup languages
 	┃  ⎝(all output the same AST format)
 	┃
    ┣ Markup.langs['12y2']
-   ┃  ⎝current 12y2 parser (Markup.parse)
+   ┃  ⎝12y2 parser (Markup.parse)
    ┣ Markup.langs['text']
-	┃  ⎝plaintext
+	┃  ⎝new plaintext parser
    ┣ Markup.langs['12y']
 	┃  ⎝old 12y parser
    ┣ Markup.langs['bbcode']